tonybourke/TechTalkTuesdays/2025_7_29_AristaEOS_MLAG/README.md

 # Tech Talk Tuesday with Tony Bourke

-In this Tech Talk Tuesday, I talk about configuring MLAG on Arista EOS
+In this Tech Talk Tuesday, I talk about configuring MLAG on Arista EOS.